ale-amosso/ale-amosso.github.io/_posts/2025-07-27-scientific-demo.md

 ---
 layout: post
-title: "How I turned a simple Python script into a Web App with Render"
+title: "🐍 How I turned a simple Python script into a Web App with Render"
 date: 2025-07-27
 tags: [python, react, setup, render, fastapi]
 author: Alessandra Amosso
 ---

 <link rel="stylesheet" href="/assets/css/custom-post.css">

 ## How I turned a simple Python script into a Web App with Render
 For a recent project, I needed to compute the **radius of a neutron star** based on its mass, using data from the [Compose database](https://compose.obspm.fr/).
 Compose provides a variety of equation of state (EoS) tables, which can be downloaded as `.zip` folders.